microsoft/SparseSC/docs/azure-batch-cmd.md

 ## Setup

 The azure batch client requires some additional dependencies which can be installed via:
 ```bash
 pip install azure-batch azure-storage-blob jsonschema pyyaml
 ```
+Also note that this module has only been tested with Python 3.7

 ### Create the Required Azure resources